devicefuture/wasmu/README.md

-# wasmu
+# `wasmu` 🕸️🤏
-A small, embeddable WebAssembly runtime for memory-constrained environments. 🕸️🤏
+A small, embeddable WebAssembly runtime for memory-constrained environments.